Three weeks ago I knew what I was writing for this month’s Giant Church Inc post.

 That’s what I planned to write about.

 But another story about a power hungry pastor came out.
 Then another story of a priest in the UK who abused interns and others for three decades.
-My heart was already broken when the story about one of the largest Christian camps in the world, located in Branson, Missouri, enabled horrific abuse for years.
-The leaders knew about the inappropriate behavior of one of its favorite up and coming counselors, but did nothing.
+My heart was already broken when the story about one of the largest Christian camps in the world, located in Branson, Missouri, broke.
+The leaders of the camp enabled horrific abuse for years.
+They knew about the inappropriate behavior of one of its favorite up and coming counselors, but did nothing.
 The silence enabled the abuse of boys all over the world and some estimate there are hundreds of victims.

 After reading the story, I thought to myself, “I don’t want to write about this anymore.
 I don’t even want to read about it or know about it anymore.”
 And I went about my day.